K-VIL: Keypoints-based Visual Imitation Learning: Keypoint-based Visual Imitation Learning

 \subsubsection{Distance criteria for a single demonstration}

 A single demonstration (\smalleq{$N=1$}) does not provide examples of variations in the demonstrated task, and thus prevents the learning of generalizable skills.
 Therefore, in this case, we learn a set of constraints that fully determines the pose of the objects.
-To do so, we assume that the objects are rigid and extract $3$ keypoints for each \slave{} object in order to fully constrain their position in a $3$-dimensional space (note that K-VIL can also be applied to $2$-dimensional cases ($D=2$), where $2$ keypoints are sufficient to determine the pose of an object).
-We map the trajectories of all candidates on the $\mathsf{slave}$ objects into each of the canonical local frames \smalleq{$\lf_{j}(t)$} on the master object at time step $t$, where \smalleq{$j\in\setP{m}$}.
-These trajectories are denoted by \smalleq{$\tilde\traj_j^k(t) \in \mathbb R^{N\times D}$} with \smalleq{$k \in \setP{s}$}.
-Since \smalleq{$\tilde\traj_j^k(t)$} represents the positions of the $k\nth$ candidate point in the $N$ demonstrations at time step $t$, we use this variable to denote the \emph{candidate positions} in the remaining of the paper.
-We observed a variety of daily manipulation tasks and found that the closest point $k_1$ on the \slave{} object to the \master{} object is often crucial to respect contact or avoid a collision, whereas the furthest point $k_2$, in combination with $k_1$, may control the pose of the object.
+To do so, we assume that the objects are rigid and extract $3$ keypoints for each \slave{} object in order to fully constrain their position in a $3$-D space.
+Note that K-VIL can also be applied to $2$-D cases, where $2$ keypoints are sufficient to determine the pose of an object.
+We map the trajectories of all candidates on the \slave{} objects into each of the canonical local frames \smalleq{$\lf_{j}(t)$} on the \master{} object at time step $t$, where \smalleq{$j\in\setP{m}$}.
+Therefore, all demonstrations obtained from arbitrary viewpoints are aligned in a common viewpoint defined by the local frame \smalleq{$\lf_{j}(t)$} (see \cref{sec:viewpoint_mismatch}).
+Then, \smalleq{$\tilde\traj_j^k(t) \in \mathbb R^{N\times D}$} with \smalleq{$k \in \setP{s}$} represents the positions of the $k\nth$ candidate point in all demonstrations viewed from the $j\nth$ common viewpoint at time step $t$, we use this variable to denote the \emph{candidate positions} in the remaining of the paper.
+We observed that, for a variety of daily manipulation tasks, the closest point $k_1$ on the \slave{} object to the \master{} object is often crucial to respect contact or avoid a collision, whereas the furthest point $k_2$, in combination with $k_1$, controls the pose of the object.
 Motivated by these heuristics, we propose the following procedure for each \slave{} object.
 First, we choose the local frame \smalleq{$\lf^*(t)$} from the canonical local frames as the closest on average to all candidates on the $\mathsf{slave}$ objects.
 The two keypoints $k_1, k_2$ on the \slave{} object then correspond to the closest and farthest candidates from the selected local frame \smalleq{$\lf^*(t)$}.
-For a 3D task space, we select an additional keypoint $k_3$ as the farthest candidate from both $k_1$ and $k_2$.
-In order to fully determine the pose of the \slave{} object, these three keypoints are subject to linear $\ptop$ constraints.
-For each \slave{} object, we finally obtain a set \smalleq{$\setP{d} = \{k_l\}_{l=1}^D$} of keypoints and the corresponding geometric constraints \smalleq{$\mathcal{C} = \{C_l\}_{l=1}^D$}, where \smalleq{$C_l = \{\mathcal{M}_\text{point}(k_l), t, \theta_{\lf^*(t)}, \mathsf{p2p}\}$} defines a $\ptop$ constraint on a $0$-dimensional principal manifold $\mathcal{M}_\text{point}$ on point $k_l$ at time step $t$ in the local frame given by $\vartheta_{\lf^*}$.
+For a 3-D task space, we select an additional keypoint $k_3$ as the farthest candidate from both $k_1$ and $k_2$.
+To fully determine the pose of the \slave{} object, the three keypoints are subject to linear $\ptop$ constraints.
+For each \slave{} object, we finally obtain a set \smalleq{$\setP{d} = \{k_l\}_{l=1}^D$} of keypoints and the corresponding geometric constraints \smalleq{$\mathcal{C} = \{C_l\}_{l=1}^D$}, where \smalleq{$C_l = \{\mathcal{M}_\text{point}(k_l), t, \theta_{\lf^*(t)}, \mathsf{p2p}\}$} defines a $\ptop$ constraint on a $0$-dimensional principal manifold $\mathcal{M}_\text{point}$ on point $k_l$ at time $t$ in the local frame given by $\vartheta_{\lf^*}$.